Culinary training for International Cuisines in the Philippines taught by International Instructors

 7. Korean Cuisine

 Focuses on fermentation and umami control.
-Representative lessons:
+Representative lessons include:

 8. Indian Cuisine